laishaun/captcha-ocr-solver-IMDA/README.md

 ---

+Note:  > This project was built with Python 3.13.3 and may not work properly with older versions.

 ## Usage

 1. Place your test captcha images in the `images_to_test/` folder.
 Supported formats: `.jpg`, `.jpeg`, `.png`.
 (Samples are available in the sample_captchas folder for your convenience to drag and drop, please do not remove, they are also used for the background model build)